Wednesday, 27 April 2011

 The question of how LBWF manages the portfolio of public arts was prompted by my experience of trying to access, 'Linked' - an audio walk/installation by Graeme Miller.

-Despite being supported by the London Borough of Waltham Forest, there is very little information about this work by an acclaimed international artist on the council website.
-All I have found about this work via 'lbwf.gov.uk', so far, is this list of celebrities and notables, which features Graeme Miller.
+Despite being supported by the London Borough of Waltham Forest, there is very little information about this work (by an acclaimed international artist) on the council website.
+All I found about this work, via 'lbwf.gov.uk', was this list of celebrities and notables, which features Graeme Miller.

 If the information is there, it is not virtually, literally or metaphorically jumping off the page.
-When I went to various libraries and a museum to borrow the equipment necessary to participate in Linked, many members of staff (council institutions & employees) did not know what I was talking about.
-The equipment was (eventually) provided following various enquiries and I recommend Linked as a public art work.
-The work is partly about people who lost their homes, sometimes forcibly evicted, to make way for the M11 Link road.
+When I went to various local libraries, and a museum, to borrow the equipment necessary to participate in Linked, many members of staff (council institutions & employees) did not know what I was talking about.
+The equipment was (eventually) provided following various protracted enquiries.
+I recommend Linked as a public art work.
+The work is about people who lost their homes, sometimes via forcible eviction, to make way for the M11 Link road.

-Perhaps such a guide is whimsical 'surplus value' in a time of deficit and so do most of the arts have to accept less government funding - local or otherwise?
+Perhaps such a guide is whimsical 'surplus value' in a time of social and political deficit, and thus do most of the arts have to accept less government funding - local or otherwise?

-The E17 and Leytonstone Arts Trails have done a great deal to energise public art in the borough recently, creating events which reveal a lot of enthusiasm for the arts in the borough but with how much support from the council, and support based on what sorts of expectations?
+The E17 and Leytonstone Arts Trails have done a great deal to energise public art in Waltham Forest recently, creating events which reveal a lot of enthusiasm for the arts locally - but with how much support from the council, and what sorts of expectations is that support based on?

 Here is another site about public art